 - ANY: Channel - is - Phone call: Outgoing

-- ACTION: "Notify target" and then select your new HTTP target name from next dropdown.
+- ACTION: "Notify active webhook" and then select your new webhook name from next dropdown.

 - ACTION: Add tags - survey_sent